Configure single sign-on (SSO) authentication

 Manage authentication providers

-View and delete authentication providers with the authentication providers API or these sensuctl commands.
+View and delete authentication providers with enterprise/authentication/v2 API endpoints or these sensuctl commands.

 To view active authentication providers: